jhl126/New-York-Bus-Clustering/README.md

 #### Cluster 3 Features:

 * Used as the very early morning bus routes as it is most frequent within the hours of 12 AM - 5 AM

+### Limitations:

+* The original dataset was very large (a little less than 7 million rows)
+* Given 1 week time frame to work with dataset
+* Used subsampling for clustering, could result in information loss or not the most accurate clusters

+### Posible Next Steps:

+* Apply other dimensionality reduction methods (UMAP)
+* Test out other clustering methods (DBSCAN, K-Medoids, etc.)
+* Apply clustering methods to entire dataset